Updating Energy Code:

 Electric Heat Pumps (For Air and Water):

-Extra costs paid from the builder are offset by the higher value of an energy efficient home.
+Extra costs paid by the builder are offset by the higher value of an energy-efficient home.
 Now, the home will have a bigger price tag.
 If you’re a potential buyer, I’m sure you’re thinking “Oh no, what about us?
 So we get stuck with the bill?”
 Not exactly.
-Energy efficient buildings are perfect investments for buyers.
+The US office of energy efficiency and renewable energy says energy-efficient buildings are perfect investments for buyers.
 Average owners save thousands per year.
 Over time, efficiency goes beyond making that money back and eventually generates money.
 Thus, entire communities will benefit.

 For space heating, radiant ceiling panels may also be used in conjunction with electric heat pumps.
 Our HERS Raters will tell you if your installer documents specify radiant ceiling panel installation.
 In that case, ceiling insulation and hydroponic piping must be HERS verified.

 According to these proposed codes, commercial and high-rise multifamily builders must have sufficient solar panels to accommodate sixty percent of a new building’s total energy usage.
 These are the places that need to have power the most in times of crisis.
-Single family homes are required to have hookups for battery energy storage and to have a solar ready area.
-Therefore, most new buildings will either have solar panels or will be solar-ready.
+Single-family homes are required to have hookups for battery energy storage and to have solar panels.
+Therefore, new buildings will either have solar panels or will be solar-ready.
 Accordingly, more compliance credits will be rewarded for efficient energy systems, such as solar hot water.

 However, each jurisdiction is responsible for implementing unique levels of enforcement beyond the state baseline.
-For example, the City of Santa Barbara wants to be powered exclusively from renewable electricity by 2030.
-This is true not only for solar panels, but for all building codes.
+For example, the City of Santa Barbara wants to be powered exclusively by renewable electricity by 2030.
+This is true not only for solar panels but for all building codes.
 So, be sure to check your local regulations.

 Closing Thoughts on 2022 Building Energy Efficiency Standards:

+BarrierEnergy has real-life experience with these codes, as we are the ones who test and report on compliance.
+Explore the different kinds of services we offer.
 We know, we have given you a lot to think about.
 Now, it is time to browse through the resources we have provided.
 Start getting prepared sooner rather than later!
 Taking smaller steps will be less of a headache than trying to figure it all out at once.
 If you enjoyed this article, check out our article on Santa Barbara’s Natural Gas Ban.
-Don’t forget to subscribe to our blog for notice on our newest articles.
+Don’t forget to subscribe to our blog for notice of our newest articles.